Where does light emitted from a flashlight go? On a universal scale, what happens to all the light?

-Light is a form of energy that radiates outward—it is radiant energy.
-Radiant energy is readily absorbed, under the right conditions.
-Consider by way of illustration: a person may enter a dining room and be surrounded by food he would greatly enjoy.
+Light is a form of energy that radiates outward — radiant energy.
+Radiant energy can be readily absorbed, given the right conditions.
+By way of illustration: a person may enter a dining room and be surrounded by food he would greatly enjoy.
 Yet, unless that person actually opens his mouth and consumes it, all that food does him no good.

 So it is with light.
 Most matter on earth exists in the form of molecules.
 Those molecules are composed of atoms.
 In turn, atoms are negative electrons orbiting positive centers.
-Light striking atoms may be absorbed by its electrons.
-However, not all of the light is absorbed; only certain very specific frequencies or colors are absorbed.
+Radiant energy striking atoms may be absorbed by its electrons.
+However, not all of it is absorbed; only certain very specific frequencies or colors are.

-When “white” light strikes a beet, many frequencies of light are absorbed.
-However, since beets are red, we understand the frequencies of light that make up that color are not absorbed.
+When “white” light strikes a beet, many frequencies of the radiant energy are absorbed.
+However, since beets are red, we understand the frequencies that make up the color red are not absorbed.
 They bounce back and enter our eye.
 The same can be said for the orange of carrots, the green of grass, and the blue of a sapphire.
 This is because of certain “ground rules” dictated by the mathematical relations of physics.

 The remaining light not absorbed by one type of bound electron is absorbed by those of another.
-Light can also be absorbed by unbound electrons without frequency restriction.
-In this manner, light, emitted over billions of years, does not accumulate—and thus brighten—the Universe.
+It can also be absorbed by unbound electrons without frequency restriction.
+In this manner, light emitted over billions of years, does not accumulate — and thus brighten — the universe.

 Where Does It Go?